brainfucksec/brainfucksec.github.io/about.md

 My studies are mainly about Operating Systems, Penetration Testing and Networking, I like to study an operating system, or a system in general, and solve its security problems.

 I use almost exclusively GNU/Linux Operating Systems, and I have been an Arch Linux user for about 6 years, Arch Linux philosophy has led me to know the KISS principle, which I try to apply in programming and in problem solving, simple concept but very complex to master.
-I'm a supporter of Free Open Source Software, the basic concept is that if you can't read the code of an application, you can't know what it really does once started.
+I'm a supporter of Free Open Source Software, the basic concept is: if you can't read the source code of an application, you can't know what it really does once started.

 I have a particular interest in alternative and decentralized networks such as Tor and P2P networks, because I think that the Internet as we know it today is no longer sustainable in terms of privacy and security, and we need an alternative solution.